-Plaque psoriasis, also known as psoriasis vulgaris, is the most common form of psoriasis.
-It is marked by areas of plaque buildup on the skin.
+Plaque psoriasis, also known as psoriasis vulgaris, causes areas of plaque buildup on the skin and is the most common form of psoriasis.
+Around 80-90% of people with psoriasis develop plaque psoriasis.

 Symptoms of plaque psoriasis vary from person to person.
-These symptoms can include the following:
+These symptoms can include:

-- areas of dry, red skin lesions covered with silvery scales
+- areas of dry skin lesions covered with silvery scales

 - plaques that itch or burn